Safari-FIDO-U2F/Safari-FIDO-U2F/README.md

 Use of the extension is entirely at your own risk!

 All feedback and other contributions welcomed.

-In particular, please let us know about sites that do/don't work ok!
+In particular, please [let us know](https://github.com/Safari-FIDO-U2F/Safari-FIDO-U2F/issues) about sites that do / don't work!